sherlach/wofi/README.md

 Wofi is a launcher/menu program for wlroots based wayland compositors such as sway

 This repository has been "forked" from [scoopta's](https://hg.sr.ht/~scoopta/wofi), following the "archived" banner appearing on that repo.
-The 'base' branch shows the original state of files as written by scoopta, including the original hg versioning system files.
+The 'original' branch shows the original state of files as written by scoopta, including the original hg versioning system files.

 ## Dependencies